SamuelCicuitStudio/PowerDistributionBoard/readme/DeviceManagerGuide.md

 File: `src/system/DeviceLoop.cpp`
 - Entered only from the state machine when transitioning to `DeviceState::Running`.
-- The loop selects heater masks according to `LoopMode` (Sequential / Mixed / Advanced), but all output pulses are guarded:
+- The loop allocates sequential energy packets across allowed wires; all output pulses are guarded:
   - outputs are forced off after every pulse,
   - delays use `delayWithPowerWatch()` so STOP/power-loss/faults abort quickly.
 - The thermal task continues updating wire temperature estimates while RUN is active.
 - `PowerTracker` session runs to compute energy (Wh), peaks, and session history.

-### 2) Wire Test (Idle-only PI hold)
+### 2) Wire Test (Idle-only energy target)

-Files: `src/system/DeviceControl.cpp`, `src/services/ThermalPiControllers.*`
+File: `src/system/DeviceControl.cpp`
 - Triggered by HTTP endpoints (`/wire_test_start`, `/wire_test_stop`, `/wire_test_status`).
 - Runs only in `DeviceState::Idle`.
-- Uses the **Wire PI** controller to hold a target temperature on the selected wire (defaults to the NTC-attached gate index).
+- Uses the energy-based controller to hold a target temperature across allowed wires.
 - Does not create a logged calibration buffer.

 ### 3) NTC calibration (no heating)